Doctor0Evil/Code-Command/policy/invariants/code-command-invariants.md

   - Check the file extension.
   - If the extension is `.py` (case‑insensitive), fail `CC-LANG`.
   - Otherwise, pass.
-- Optionally, scan shebang lines or file headers for `python` references to catch misnamed files, but this is not required for baseline compliance.
+- Optionally, scan shebang lines (`#!/usr/bin/env python`, `#!/usr/bin/python`) or file headers for `python` references to catch Python files with non‑`.py` extensions.
+This is not required for baseline compliance but strengthens enforcement.
-- Fail `CC-LANG` only if a `.py` file is present.
+- Fail `CC-LANG` only if a `.py` file is present or a shebang indicates Python.

 ---